Malvern, Toronto: Scarborough line extension to Malvern

 Back in 2012, the TTC considered extending the RT from McCowan to Malvern Town Centre.
 They have also made a motion that the current study should include the addition of a station where the existing line crosses Brimley Road.
-The proposal is moot now as Line 3 Scarborough RT is scheduled to be torn down and replaced by the extension of Line 2 Bloor–Danforth.
+The proposal is moot now as Line 3 Scarborough RT has been torn down and will get replaced by the extension of Line 2 Bloor–Danforth.

 In 2006, a study was completed on the prospects of this line.
 It recommended upgrading the line to handle larger ART Mark II vehicles, at a cost of $360 million (2006 dollars).
 Extending the Bloor–Danforth line (either along the current Scarborough RT route, or along a different alignment directly to Scarborough Centre) was not considered cost-effective or justifiable.

 On June 15, 2007, the Ontario government had released MoveOntario 2020, a plan that would fund 52 different transit projects throughout Toronto and Hamilton for the cost of $17.5 billion, including the Scarborough RT extension to Sheppard Avenue, which would meet the proposed Sheppard East LRT line, also to be funded by MoveOntario 2020.
 Unfortunately, in a 2010 budget release, Ontario Premier Dalton McGuinty had chosen to postpone necessary funding for the project.

 With the construction of Line 5 Eglinton nearing its end, there have been discussions and studies about either extending this LRT line or constructing a brand new LRT line to Malvern via University of Toronto Scarborough Campus.
 In May 2023, the city decided to plan a stand-alone light-rail line running from Kennedy station to Malvern via Eglinton Avenue, Kingston Road, Morningside Avenue and Sheppard Avenue.
 The new line, dubbed the Eglinton East LRT, would mostly follow the route of the previously proposed but cancelled Scarborough Malvern LRT.